-Leliana: Defiling the Urn of Sacred Ashes (unless she is hardened and you have a high enough Persuasion to bully her into submission).
+Leliana: Defiling the Urn of Sacred Ashes (unless she's hardened and you have a high enough Persuasion to talk her into submission).

 Wynne: Either defiling the Urn or killing the Circle of Magi (though you can side with the Templars after defeating Uldred and all except for her will be locked up in the tower).